bartongroup/MG_PhosphoMEK2/README.md

 # Phosphoproteomics of ERK1/2 regulation of neural differentiation (second analysis)

+Software used for phosphoproteomics analysis in the manuscript (soon to be published).

 **Maintainer**: Marek Gierlinski

 **Collaborators**: Elisenda Raga Gil, Kate Storey

 ## Usage